 - It provides better staging and prognostic information to help guide treatment decisions

-- It also has been shown to even improve the patients survival
+- It has even been shown to improve patient survival

-The procedure is minimally invasive and is done on an outpatient basis.
+The sentinel node biopsy procedure is minimally invasive and is done on an outpatient basis.
 In some cases, the larger operation may still be needed, but four out of five patients can be spared.
-The sentinel node technique has become the international medical standard for melanoma surgery, and is being adapted to many other cancers .
+The sentinel node biopsy technique has become the international medical standard for melanoma surgery and is being adapted to many other cancers.

 The technique involves injecting a blue dye and radioisotope substance into the lymphatic system near the tumor.
 These tracers pass through the same pathways (lymphatic channels) that tumor cells might use and travels to the first, at-risk lymph node.
 This is typically done the same day as the surgery in the radiology department, where the tracer is placed in the area around the melanoma.
 The blue dye is injected in the operating room once the patient is under anesthesia.